 - Clinical science

-- Third most common cancer in women and men
+- Fourth most common cancer in the US overall

-- Mortality: third leading cause of cancer-related deaths in the US overall
+- Mortality: second leading cause of cancer-related deaths in the US overall

 Epidemiological data refers to the US, unless otherwise specified.